The carrot-like

 family was described by Joseph Dalton Hooker in 1862.
 It's only found

 in the Namib Desert; Angola and Namibia.
-Really

-well-drained grit, no or
+Well-drained grit, no or

 centimetres in diameter and the two leaves to 3 meters (in theory; to several

 hundreds of meters, if taken care of).
-The "flowers" are red
+The "flowers" are

 cones.

-It was discovered in 1860 by Austrian Friedrich Welwitsch (1806-1872).
+It was discovered in 1860 by Austrian Friedrich Welwitsch,1806-1872.

 It is a dioecious